You’d better take a pew and listen very carefully.

 It is very common for students to reel off tons of facts and figures without actually answering the question that has been set.
 What a total waste of time!
 Make sure you read the question several times and are 100% certain that you know what is being asked.
 Repeatedly ask yourself if you are answering the question as you write your essay.
 One great method to ensure that you are, is to refer back to the question at the end of every paragraph by including a statement that confirms how the information you have provided answers the prompt or supports your thesis statement.

 Every single sentence that you write in your essay should serve a purpose.
 They should be clear, straight to the point and informative.
 Don’t be tempted to use up your word count by repeating the same idea several times using different words: you will fool no one.
 Waffle will bore your reader and damage the overall coherency of your paper.

-Thou shalt present one idea per paragraph and never shalt thou write a paragraph that serveth no purpose
+Thou shalt present one idea per paragraph, and never shalt thou write a paragraph that serveth no purpose

 Present and write about just one idea per paragraph.
 This will help you to create a structured argument and will make your paper easy to follow.
-Refer back to your thesis statement or question at the end of every paragraph (yep, it’s that important I have written it twice), by doing this you ensure that you are actually answering the question in a methodical manner.
+Refer back to your thesis statement or question at the end of every paragraph (yep, it’s that important I have written it twice), by doing this, you ensure that you are actually answering the question in a methodical manner.

 Never, ever copy an essay off the Internet or from a friend.
 Despite the fact that there is absolutely no point in doing this because you will learn absolutely nothing, the majority of educational establishments now use plagiarism software.
-Even if you don’t get caught out now, there’s a chance you will in the future and, in the worst-case scenario, you qualification may even be cancelled.
+Even if you don’t get caught out now, there’s a chance you will in the future and, in the worst-case scenario, your qualification may even be cancelled.
 Can you imagine breaking that news to your parents?

 Always ensure that you fully reference the work of any publications you have utilized within your essay and include full and accurate citations where required.